Social Forestry

 Food and cooking:

 * At breakfast and lunch.
 Bring what you want for yourself.
 You can use our camp kitchen for preparation.
-3 days during the course we will be away from camp at lunch, so you will need food you can carry in your backpack.

 * Dinner: Bring food to contribute, especially vegies.
 We will be providing a big pot of grain (rice or quinoa) each evening and making a stew or stir-fry and salad from whatever people bring.
 Dairy and meats will be kept separate from the rest of the food, but are appreciated by many.
 We will have pots for boiling water and some pans for frying/toasting.